Build Process

 The CMS team is made up of staff from OIT Web Services and Web Development.
 These web professionals will guide you through the site build process.

-• Web Customer Success and Training Professional – client's primary point of contact; provides training and Open Lab session information; facilitates new site or site transition process; and manages @web resource website.
+• Web Customer Success & Training Professional – client's primary point of contact; provides training and Open Lab session information, facilitates new site or site transition processes, and manages the @Web resource website.

-• Information Architect/User Experience Designer – provides site URL recommendations, sitemap, homepage wireframe, business analysis and user testing.
+• Information Architect/User Experience Designer – provides site URL recommendations, sitemaps, homepage wireframes, business analysis and user testing.

-• User Interface Designer – consults on homepage design, advises on best practices for displaying content.
+• Visual/User Interface Designer – consults on homepage designs; advises on best practices for displaying content.

 • Senior Product Owner – gathers new feature requests and manages our development backlog.